joelbirchler/igotyourbacklight/README.md

 Simple program to adjust the backlighting on my laptop.

-_Don't use this code as an example of how to write Go programs.
-I'm still learning the language.
-Feedback appreciated._

 * `igotyourbacklight` outputs the current backlight stats.
 * `igotyourbacklight <int>` where int is a number between -100 and 100 adjusts the brightness up or down by %.